 Chelsea and Upper West Chelsea

-The Hudson Yards project has put some attention on its adjacent neighborhoods like Chelsea, which Jordan March, a broker with Mirador Real Estate, says is “heavy with average to better apartments.”
+The Hudson Yards project has put some attention on its adjacent neighborhoods like Chelsea, which Jordan March, a broker with Mirador Real Estate, says is “heavy with better than your average apartments.”

 Upper West Chelsea is also on the map thanks to new restaurants and condos.
 March says “people are finding the area more accessible and more desirable whereas in the past it was synonymous with being desolate and quiet.”